Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dp/examples/readme.txt

-There is 1 DisplayPort RX example included in this directory:
+There are 2 DisplayPort RX examples included in this directory:
 1) xdp_rx_intr_timer_example.c : This interrupt with timer example shows how to set up both the interrupt system with interrupt handlers and how to override the default sleep/delay functionality for MicroBlaze.
 A timer needs to exist